About this course...

 The course covers economic analysis techniques used to optimize the development and operation of mining, petroleum and non-natural resource production and processing operations.

 Registration for this course is open now.
 Enrollment is limited; therefore, applications will be accepted in the order received.
 Full information about fees, options, and payment methods is available.
-Learn more...
+Register and learn more...

-Travel and Accommodations
+Travel and accommodations

 Registrants are responsible for their own travel arrangements, transportation, lodging, and meals.
 Additional information is available through the links below.